Zone Picking with ASRS Supports Manufacturing Warehouse

 “Our parts promise to our customers presents an operational challenge as we have to inventory parts that are only picked once a year.
 To meet our parts guarantee we must be able to find it,” says Doug Ward, Logistics Manager, “and the system we had in place made that difficult.”

 Previously, Kubota inventoried parts in two zones: a mezzanine shelving area for manual picking and a hi-bay shelving area using man-up trucks to access parts.
 The productivity rates and ergonomic risks prompted Kubota to look for a more efficient automated solution.

-Kubota’s parts center utilizes a pick and pass strategy with three picking zones.
-Six horizontal carousels from Kardex Remstar manage the fast moving SKUs; four Shuttle XP VLMs from Kardex Remstar house the medium moving SKUs, and the slower moving SKUs, are stored in hi-bay shelving.
+Kubota now uses a pick and pass strategy with three picking zones, two of which are automated for maximum efficiency.
+Six horizontal carousels manage the fast-moving SKUs; four Shuttle XPs manage the medium moving SKUs, and the slower moving SKUs are stored in hi-bay shelving.

 The complete system was purchased and implemented in phases.
-In the first phase, Kubota purchased six horizontal carousels to replace a three story mezzanine in coordination with a building relocation.
-“With the horizontal carousels people are now picking parts ergonomically, there’s no more walking up and down the stairs to pick parts orders.
-Everything is on one floor and delivered right to the worker,” says Ward.
+In the first phase, Kubota purchased six horizontal carousels to replace a three-story mezzanine in coordination with a building relocation.
+The horizontal carousels provided ergonomic picking and a dramatic increase in productivity.

 In the mezzanine zone workers were picking an average of 20 lines per hour.
 “We couldn’t throw any more bodies into the mezzanine zone without people tripping over each other.
 With parts sales growing we needed to pick faster,” said Ward.
 Now, one person working in the horizontal carousel zone picks an average of 225 lines per hour while bagging and tagging.
 “We were able to increase our picking productivity by over 90% and only need one worker to manage the carousel zone,” said Ward.